Arnaz87/aurovm/docs/Module Format.md

 # Types

+The machine also has special support for some types in *cobre.core*, specifically *any*, a Sum of all possible types.

 ## Null

 Used when the module can't provide a definition but it's garanteed there is one, for example for platform specific types or documentation modules.